rikkimax/twp-d/README.md

 1. Run spell checker again
 ``for f in $(find -name '*.md'); do aspell -c $f; done``
-2. Read every word and sentance, rewrite as necessary.
+2. Read every word and sentence, rewrite as necessary.
 3. Finalize